Working with you for the public

 Senior Consultant

-Joe Bowen is a Senior Consultant at Leapwise, where he currently focuses on supporting performance improvement and change in policing.
+Joe is a Senior Consultant at Leapwise, where he currently focuses on supporting performance improvement and change in policing.
 Prior to joining Leapwise, Joe spent 6 years in the education sector, most recently as an English Teacher.
 Joe has a strong interest in high performing organisations and worked at the top-performing secondary school in England, where he developed the curriculum that enabled pupils to rank first in national exams.
 He also supported national projects at the Department for Education and worked on the design of school inspectorates in Ghana.

 Joe holds a first class degree from the University of York in Philosophy, Politics and Economics (PPE), where he ran a consultancy group that worked on pro bono projects for the local community and undertook projects to support entrepreneurs in Uganda.
 He currently serves as a special constable with the Metropolitan Police.